DrThomasAger/smile/README.md

 # Why (: Smile?

+Want to ***(: Smile*** more while prompt engineering?
+Just use every (: Smile as a reminder!
+You can build a habit of happiness by Smiling.

 1. **Enhances Mood and Reduces Stress**: Smiling triggers the release of endorphins, serotonin, and dopamine, which improve your mood, reduce stress, and make you feel more relaxed.
 Scientists found that even a forced smile can activate the brain's chemical reward centers (source: [Healthline](https://www.healthline.com/health/benefits-of-smiling)).

 2. **Boosts Productivity and Well-being**: Smiling can strengthen your immune system, reduce pain, and improve overall well-being, leading to increased productivity and better job satisfaction in the workplace.
 Happier employees are more productive and have lower absenteeism rates (source: [Psychology Today](https://www.psychologytoday.com/us/blog/mind-well-matter/201807/why-smiling-matters)).